A relatively young country, the cities of the United States of America are pretty young compared to other cities around the world.

 Tour Recommendations for New Orleans

 You must have been wondering where America’s capital is on this list.
-No historical trip of the country is complete without visiting the capital, the seat of freedom, liberty, and free-thinking: Washington, DC.
+No historical trip of the country is complete without visiting the capital, the seat of freedom, liberty, and free thinking: Washington, DC.

 Get a first-hand experience of American history at the monuments and museums of this grand city.
 Visit the White House, the US Capitol, the Smithsonian Museum, and the National Gallery of Art.
 Washington is known for art and culture, and the John F. Kennedy Center of Performing Arts attracts many visitors for its stellar performances.
+Washington is one of the most popular cities to visit for Christmas in the US for the elaborate and star-studded celebrations.

 Include Lincoln Memorial, Washington Monument, and the National Museum of American History, and you have a fascinating, history-loaded Washington itinerary.
 Don’t overlook the Vietnam Memorial and the Martin Luther King Memorial – both are incredibly moving.
 There is so much to see in the US capital.